jrondorf/toggle-dark-mode/README.md

 # Toggle Dark Mode

-An macOS automator app to toggle dark mode
+A macOS app to toggle dark mode.